-A friend or business associate may have recommended a particular accountant to you because they were very happy with the service.
+A friend or business associate may have recommended a particular accountant to you because they were very happy with their service.
 However, you may have different needs from your accountant.

 For example, your friend may have PAYE income and a rental income portfolio.
-You on the other hand have an engineering business.
+On the other hand, you have an engineering business.

-Your friend will be looking for basic accounts and tax advice.
-You could be looking for support with budgets, product costing and maybe business planning.
+Clearly, your friend will be looking for basic accounts and tax advice while, you could be looking for support with budgets, product costing, and maybe business planning.

 How to avoid this